TODZZZ/earthagent/README.md

 - Appears as a convenient sidebar in your browser
 - Saves your API key securely in Chrome's storage sync
 - Generates ready-to-use JavaScript code for Google Earth Engine
-- Validates code using Pydantic (optional)
+- Directly injects generated code into the Earth Engine Code Editor
 - Easily copies generated code to clipboard

 ## Prerequisites